Riverscapes/data-exchange-scripts/README.md

 ```

 Now in VSCode you should have a `.venv` folder in the root with the correct python environment set up.
 If you don't see it immediately try reloading the window or restarting VSCode.
 You're looking for a version of python at the path: `.venv/bin/python`.

+## Codespace instructions

+1. Create the codespace labelled "Riverscapes API Codespace"
+2. In VSCode Load the `RiverscapesAPI.code-workspace` workspace
+3. In VSCode make sure to select the appropriate version of python (should show as `3.12.9 ('.venv')`)